kyma-incubator/compass/docs/internal/proposals/compass-split/compass-split.md

 The following steps have to be executed to complete the Compass project split:

-- Create new repository `control-plane` under `kyma-project` GitHub organization
+- Create a new `control-plane` repository under the `kyma-project` GitHub organization.

   - Follow the process described in the `kyma-project/community` repository.
   - Configure the repository (add labels, branch protection, etc.).